smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   of the declared entity, such as the body of a function or the members of a class.
 Every definition is also a declaration.

-* A *canonical declaration* is one particular declaration (usually the first in the translation unit) chosen to represent the entire set of declarations that all pertain to the same *semantic* entity.
+* (Clang) A *canonical declaration* is one particular declaration (usually the first in the translation unit) chosen to represent the entire set of declarations that all pertain to the same *semantic* entity.
 The canonical declaration can thus be thought of as representing that semantic entity (as well as being one particular syntactic declaration of it).

 * A *type* is a semantic property of an expression or declared entity.
   A non-dependent type constrains the set of allowable operations on the